The Secretary of State was asked—

 EU Trade Agreements: Rollover with non-EU Countries

 We have made good progress.
-In under two years, we have agreed trade deals with 52 countries, covering £146 billion of trade, accounting for 74% of the value of total trade with non-EU countries that we set out to secure agreements with.
+In under two years, we have agreed trade deals with 52 countries, covering £146 billion of trade, and accounting for 74% of the value of total trade with non-EU countries that we set out to secure agreements with.

 We learn from The Telegraph that the Minister has rejected the Ghana deal because it was a “a substantial departure” from the EU deal, but she says that the Japan deal goes far beyond the EU deal.
 What is it?
 Are the Government exercising new British sovereignty to produce far-reaching new deals, or are they just rolling over and accepting the same deals that we already had?

 The answer to the hon.
-Gentleman is that we are seeking to roll over the Ghana deal, as we are other deals, but with Japan, we have gone through the process of producing a scoping assessments.
+Gentleman is that we are seeking to roll over the Ghana deal, as we are other deals, but with Japan, we have gone through the process of producing a scoping assessment.
 [Interruption.]
 No, we were very clear that Japan was a deal that would go further and faster than the EU deal, alongside the new deals that we are negotiating with the US, Australia and New Zealand.
 There is a deal on the table for Ghana to agree to.
 It has already agreed to the same deal with the EU.
 There should be no block on Ghana being able to get tariff-free, quota-free access to the UK, and we are very happy to talk to its representatives at any time of the day or night.

 Trade Deals: Human Rights Provisions

 This Government have a strong history of promoting our values globally, including human rights.
-While our approach to agreements will vary between partners, our strong economic relationships allow us to have open discussions on a range of issues, including on human rights.
+While our approach to agreements will vary between partners, our strong economic relationships allow us to have open discussions on a range of issues, including human rights.
 We will not compromise our high standards in trade agreements.

 In September, the UN said that the Saudi airstrikes in Yemen had led to

-“a consistent pattern of harms to civilians”
+“a consistent pattern of harms to civilians”—

-unlike our own Government who said in July that there was no such pattern and therefore it was lawful to resume arms exports.
+unlike our own Government, who said in July that there was no such pattern and therefore it was lawful to resume arms exports.
 Can the Minister tell me how his Government have looked at the same evidence as the UN and arrived at such vastly different conclusions?

 May I remind the hon.
-Lady, as the Secretary of State said earlier in response to a question from the right hon.
-Member for Islington South and Finsbury (Emily Thornberry), that the UK has one of the most rigorous arms control regimes in the world?
+Lady that, as the Secretary of State said earlier in response to a question from the right hon.
+Member for Islington South and Finsbury (Emily Thornberry), the UK has one of the most rigorous arms control regimes in the world?
 We follow the consolidated criteria at all times.
 On trade agreements, I ask her to judge us on our deeds and not always on our words.
 In terms of the trade agreements that we have rolled over, there has been no diminution of human rights clauses in any of those agreements.

 Exporting and Transporting UK Goods

 The Department for International Trade is working closely with Her Majesty’s Revenue and Customs and others to ensure that businesses are prepared for 1 January.
-We have delivered specialist webinars and support tools to ensure that industry understands the changes required to keep trading effectively with the EU as well as to start trading under preferential conditions, such as those with Japan.
+We have delivered specialist webinars and support tools to ensure that industry understands the changes required for it to keep trading effectively with the EU as well as to start trading under preferential conditions, such as those with Japan.
 Looking forward, we are aiming to produce the world’s most effective border by 2025, simplifying and digitising border processes so that exporters across the country will be able to sell their products around the world more easily once our free trade agreements are agreed and in place.